rexresearch

 previously been said, this may be done at any total pressure

 chosen within wide limits.
 The ammonia condenses.
-Point c in fig.
+Point c in

-original position.
-Clearly we have now reached point e where we
+return to its original position.
+Clearly we have now reached

-started the process.
-Once again remove the foil, wherewith
+point e where we started the process.
+Once again remove the

-B-molecules immediately disperse into the gaseous state.
-When
+foil, wherewith B-molecules immediately disperse into the

-not infinitesimal quantity of liquid remains (in accord with what
+vanishingly small though not infinitesimal quantity of liquid

-has just been said), we have arrived at point a.
+remains (in accord with what has just been said), we have

 Perpetual motion work e - a - c - e has been released.